wptide/wptide.org/web/docs/installation/README.md

 Copy the hidden files:

-    npm run copy

-::: warning
+::: tip Important
 This command should only be used once.
 The new `.env` is for the Cloud Functions API and the `.env.server` is for the Docker Cloud Run Servers.
-Both files are for local development only.
+Both files are for local development only and likely do not require any changes.

+    npm run copy
 :::

 Install `npm` and `composer` dependencies: